 No. If you have not owned a principal residence in the past 3 years, you meet the first-time homebuyer definition for both SDHC and the County’s CalHome in 2026.
 Prior ownership more than 3 years ago will not disqualify you.

+The first-time homebuyer definition is the gatekeeping rule for thousands of dollars in down payment assistance — and many buyers don’t realize past ownership may not count against them.
 You are weighing down payment assistance when homes in San Diego remain expensive and inventory is still tight.
 With only about 1.8 months of supply in January 2026, competition remains real, even as year-over-year price growth has cooled to roughly 3.2 percent.
-Median single-family prices hover around 900,000, and condos around 550,000, so stretching your dollars matters.
-Mortgage rates near the mid 6 percent range keep monthly payments elevated, which is why stacking programs and choosing the right path are critical.
+Median single-family prices hover around $900,000, and condos around $550,000, so stretching your dollars matters.
+Mortgage rates near the mid-6 percent range keep monthly payments elevated, which is why stacking programs and choosing the right path are critical.

 You also need clarity quickly.
 Offers often require proof of funds and program pre-approval on tight timelines.
 Whether you focus on the city of San Diego or also consider nearby La Mesa and Chula Vista, the first-time definition and program timelines can decide whether your offer is accepted or stalls.